wendywarren/ac-type/_type-3/index.md

 #### Due Dates

-This course adheres to the program policy for assignment submission deadlines.
-All deadlines will be posted on BrightSpace.
+This course adheres to the program policy for assignment submission deadlines. **All deadlines will be posted on BrightSpace**.
 In the rare occasion where a deadline changes, you'll be notified well in advance.
 The change will be reflected on BrightSpace.
 Odds are, if there's a change, it would likely end up being an extension, not less time.

-All assignments are due at the date and time posted on BrightSpace.

 Late by less than one hour
 : Your assignment will be graded out of half of total points.
 Full feedback will be provided.